spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-product-offer-feature-overview.md

 ## Product offer stores

-Merchant product offer is defined per store.
+A merchant product offer is defined per store.
 Merchants set their own prices per store for the product offer.
 However, defining the right store for the product offer affects its visibility.
 When setting the stores for the product offer, merchants need to pay attention to the stores where their abstract products are available.
 The following table illustrates the logic according to which the product offer is displayed in the Storefront.